MadBomber/smart_message_demos/city_services_with_vsm/README.md

 # City Scenario - SmartMessage & VSM Simulation

+This demo has become full of holes brought on by design at the keyboard rather than a clear comprehensive design that controlls overallall architecture and intent.

 This is an experiment in using the Ruby gems `smart_message` and `vsm` to implement a city scenario as a demonstration of **async multi-process distributed simulations**.
 This city scenario is tailored specifically for **macOS** and the **iTerm2** terminal application.

 ## Overview